-Here are seven quick and easy tips you can put in practice right away to improve your copy.
+Here are seven quick and easy tips you can put in practice right away to improve your copywriting skills.

 Your main job as a copywriter, of course, is to…